About the Solicitor

 M. Patricia Smith was confirmed by the Senate as the Solicitor of Labor on February 4, 2010, and assumed her duties on March 1, 2010.
 Prior to becoming the Solicitor of Labor, Ms. Smith was the New York State Commissioner of Labor since March 6, 2007.

-Prior to serving as Commissioner of Labor she served as Chief of the Labor Bureau in the Office of the New York State Attorney General for eight years.
+Prior to serving as Commissioner of Labor, she served as Chief of the Labor Bureau in the Office of the New York State Attorney General for eight years.
 In that position, she developed a system of active government labor law enforcement that became a model for other Attorneys General and enforcement agencies.

-For 11 years, Commissioner Smith served as Deputy Bureau Chief and Section Chief of the Labor Bureau, conducting and overseeing all aspects of labor law litigation involving New York State, in state and federal trial and appellate courts.
+For 11 years, Solicitor Smith served as Deputy Bureau Chief and Section Chief of the Labor Bureau, conducting and overseeing all aspects of labor law litigation involving New York State, in state and federal trial and appellate courts.
 In 1996 and 1997 she argued and won two Employment Retirement Income Security Act cases before the United States Supreme Court.